kaylagandrus/semigroup_types/README.md

-Download raw pdf file "semigrouptypes.pdf" to view the research paper.
-Click GitHub website link to view the code used to support research findings.
+The write-up for our paper On the Realizable Types of Numerical Semigroups can be viewed under semigrouptypes.pdf.
+The code used to support our findings can be found on the GitHub website, the link to which is provided.